bparanj/coding-skill/_posts/2019-06-06-offer-negotiation.md

 Some companies take longer to give you an offer.
 You can apply for companies that you don't have any desire to work first for practice.
 Then start applying to companies you care for more because you are more serious about them.

 Try to line that up such that all the offers come at the same time so I can negotiate.
-Because a lot of the times when you get an offer, they also give you an expiry date.
+Because often when you get an offer, they also give you an expiry date.
 They say you have to make up your mind in two weeks.
 You're either not going to get the sign on offer or we're just not going to give you the offer.

 You can rank the companies in tiers.
 Apply to the A tier first but even before that you can apply to a few bigger companies just so that you can get that practice round in.
 Then apply for those A tier companies and see if you can get any of those.